Welcome to the Year 3 Class page!

 Can you be a word wizard?
 Try to write a sentence for these words!

 Northfield St Nicholas’ Reading Race!

 Every Wednesday is Reading Wednesday!

-We are challenged to read every Wednesday with someone at home that can record it on our reading book logs.
+We are challenged to read every Wednesday with someone at home that can record it in our reading book logs.
 The class with the most pupils that have read will win the race!

 The winners will be announced each week and the winning classes are moved along the reading race and receive a bonus playtime!

 At the end of the term the first class to reach the end of the reading race will win a treat/prize!

 At Northfield St. Nicholas we teach our English curriculum through high quality texts.
 The texts we use link directly to our lines of enquiry and support our learning in other areas of the curriculum.
-Roughly, each half term we introduce a new text.
+We introduce a new book every half term.

 The children explore the text, page by page, over the half term and engage with it in a variety of ways.
 We use lots of drama to support us and take lots of photos – keep checking back to see what we have been up to!

 We will be improving our knowledge of grammar and parts of speech, as we learn to write different types of sentences.
-Approximately once a weeks, we will be putting what we have learned into practise with a ‘Big Write’.
+We put what we have learnt into practice, with a ‘Big Write’.

 Please continue to support your child at home with spelling and handwriting practise.